niplav/site/masturbation_and_attractiveness.md

 and 0 for the part after masturbation), perceived gender of the person approached ("m", "f" or "o"), and how far the interaction went:

-* "ignored": the person walked past and did not react
+* 1 (ignored): the person walked past and did not react
-* "stopped": the person stopped, but didn't answer any question (started laughing or walking away)
+* 2 (stopped): the person stopped, but didn't answer any question (started laughing or walking away)
-* "name": person gave name, but then started walking away
+* 3 (name): person gave name, but then started walking away
-* "rejection": person answered that they were in a relationship/had no interest
+* 4 (rejection): person answered that they were in a relationship/had no interest
+* 5 (flake): person gave contact information, but did not reply
-* "date": person showed up to the date
+* 6 (date): person showed up to the date

 Results were logged in a CSV file.